akshgpt7/metacall-polyglot-cli/README.md

 2. Run the REPL: `LD_LIBRARY_PATH=/usr/local/lib ./a.out`

 ## Usage:
-Currently only an `exit` command works since there is no parser to parse the input commands.
+Currently only `exit` and `clear` commands work since there is no parser to parse the input commands.

+This program is a PoC that a Python REPL can be bootstrapped from C++.